GerritCodeReview/plugins_webhooks/src/main/resources/Documentation/config.md

 : Address of the remote server to post events to.

 <a id="event"> remote.NAME.event
 : Type of the event which will be posted to the remote url.
+If this event is not an allowed one in the global configuration, then it won't be posted.
   Multiple event types can be specified, listing event types which should be posted.
-  When no event type is configured, all events will be posted.
+If no event type is configured, only the allowed events from the global configuration will be posted.

 <a id="connectionTimeout"> remote.NAME.connectionTimeout
 : Maximum interval of time in milliseconds the plugin waits for a connection